How to use IBM App Connect with IBM Watson Discovery

 Add metadata in App Connect to facilitate search and retrieve of objects

-• Although Watson Discovery and the Add document object in App Connect support Word, HTML, and PDF documents; only JSON is supported for the other App Connect objects because you map to the payload in a JSON file and do not upload files.
-In the following image (Figure 4), a Salesforce Lead object has been selected.
-An example of the data that will be queried is displayed beneath the Salesforce lead object.
-This is the data that will be indexed into a collection, in other words, the data you want to query.
-The figure Figure 5 shows the query and illustrates where the data is displayed in the Watson Discovery tooling UI.
+• Watson Discovery and the Add document object in App Connect support Word, HTML, and PDF documents, but only JSON is supported for other App Connect objects.
+This restriction is because you map to the payload in a JSON file and don't upload files.
+In the following image (Figure 4), a Salesforce Lead object is selected.
+An example of the data that is queried is shown.
+This data is indexed into a collection, which is the data that you want to query.
+The figure Figure 5 shows the query and illustrates where the data is shown in the Watson Discovery UI.

 Figure 4.
-Specify the input you want to index in the collection
+Specify the input that you want to index in the collection

 Specify the input you want to index in the collection

 Figure 5.
-Payload in the Watson tooling UI
+Payload in the Watson tools UI

 Payload in the Watson tooling UI